rmsk2/6502profiler/README.md

 # Limitations

-Currently all 6502/6510/65C02 addressing modes and all but three instruction are emulated.
+Currently all 6502/6510/65C02 addressing modes and all but three instructions are emulated.
 The first is `RTI` as I do not see any use for this instruction on the purely logical level on which `6502profiler` operates.
 Furthermore the 65C02 instructions
 `STP` and `WAI` are also not implemented for the same reason.